jatinkumarkhilrani/responsive-chatbot-w/PRD.md

 - **Regional Variations**: Multi-language support with cultural context awareness
 - **Emergency Situations**: Priority routing for safety alerts with appropriate escalation
 - **Data Corruption**: Automatic backup verification and recovery protocols
+- **AI Provider Failures**: Graceful fallback to basic responses when custom AI is unavailable
+- **Configuration Errors**: Clear validation and helpful error messages for AI setup
+- **Model Compatibility**: Automatic detection and adaptation to different AI model capabilities

 ## Design Direction
 The design should feel trustworthy and transparent - like a reliable neighborhood friend who respects boundaries.
 Modern Indian aesthetic with warm, approachable colors that convey security and intelligence without being overwhelming.
 Clean, minimal interface that works well on diverse device capabilities and network conditions.